maxtoroq/maxtoroq.github.io/_posts/2016-04-06-aspnet-programming-with-xcst.md

 </c:type>
 ```

 The `c:type` declaration is used to define the type for our model.
-Althought we could have done this in C# instead, `c:type` can be declared in the page right next to where it's used.
+Although we could have done this in C# instead, `c:type` can be declared in the page right next to where it's used.
 Also note the validation and presentation attributes, these compile to `System.ComponentModel.DataAnnotations` attributes.

 Mail template
 -------------